 The first shooter on the range is the default Range Master if no club designated Range master is present.

 Make sure that the range you wish to use is safe.
-Check the berm and remove any barricades, benches and tables from the firing and impact areas.
+Check the berm and remove any barricades, benches , target holders or tables from the firing and impact areas.
 Any damage to berm or any unsafe condition must be reported to a Club Officer.